Mosh-K/Employee-Management-System/README.md

 - `POST /employees`: Add a new employee
 - `PUT /employees/{id}`: Update an existing employee
 - `DELETE /employees/{id}`: Delete an employee

-The React.js user interface allows you to interact with the API to perform CRUD operations on employee records.

 ## Documentation